S-PScripts/incognito-v128/README.md

 ## Method C:
 #### Requirements:
--> Task manager and end process button unblocked.
+-> Task manager and end process button unblocked. <br>
--> The ability to have flags.
--> The ability to change your DNS settings
+-> The ability to change your DNS settings. <br>

-1. Go to chrome://flags
+1. Go to chrome://flags.
 2. Find the temporarily unexpire flag V126 and enable it.
 Once you've done that, restart.
 3. Go back to chrome://flags and search for captive portal.
 Find the captive portal flag, enable it and restart again.
 4. Use any DNS to get a captive portal.
 You can use the 150.136.163.0 DNS.